Jimbo994/ProgrammeerProject/REPORT.md

 *RoomActivity*

 In this Activity a user can see a ListView with the rooms that have been added to a group.
 A room contains the name of the room as well as the groupmember responsible for it.
 On clicking the floating action button a room can be added in a dialog.
 In the dialog a name has to be filled in and a groupmember has to be selected from a spinner.
+On clicking add, the room is written to FireBase.
 On LongItemClick a room can be deleted.
 Again this can be done by all members in the group. on ItemClick the content of the room that has been clicked can be seen in TaskActivity.
 On clicking the return arrow a user can return to <i>MyGroupsActivity</i>.

 *TaskActivity*

 In This Activity a user can see a ListView with the tasks that have to be done in room.
-On Clicking the floating action button a new task can be added.
+On Clicking the floating action button a new task can be added to FireBase.
 OnLongItemClick on a task in the ListView, the task can be edited or deleted.
 On clicking the Checkbox next to task a user can mark a task as completed.
 On Clicking a checkbox a date appears below the task to mark when the task was done.
 At the moment all users can click all checkboxes.
 On clicking the return arrow a user can return to <i>RoomActivity</i>.

 **My Account**